 Commission staff, in the course of its field inspection work, has noted various mine features that could pose a hazard to the public and wildlife, such as vertical mine shafts and horizontal adits.
 The Commission partnered with the Department of Conservation’s Division of Mine Reclamation to inventory and remediate abandoned mine features on state lands.
 The partnership was formalized through a Memorandum of Understanding that is effective through 2023.
 The Memorandum of Understanding describes the responsibility of both agencies, funding, and remediation measures to be employed.

-Addressing physical hazards associated with abandoned mines is a complex process.
+Addressing the physical hazards associated with abandoned mines is a complex process.
 Remedies range from simple signage to permanent closure and are determined on a case-by-case basis depending on the severity of the public hazard.
-If staff determines that a particular mine feature is sufficiently hazardous to warrant a permanent closure, staff surveys the mine feature’s biological, historical, and physical characteristics to determine which closure technique is appropriate.
+If staff determines that a mine feature is sufficiently hazardous to warrant a permanent closure, staff surveys the mine feature’s biological, historical, and physical characteristics to determine which closure technique is appropriate.

-Certain mine features may not be suitable candidates for bat gates, cupolas, or foam plugs.
+Certain mine features may not be suitable for bat gates, cupolas, or foam plugs.
 In these instances, wire fences are often used, either permanently or as a temporary measure until a permanent solution is found.
 Cable netting is occasionally used on complex mine structures with large or irregular shaft openings that are not amenable to cupolas or foam plugs.